SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-03-google-translate-review.md

 <!-- NB: Kramdown doesn't know the GFM flag emoticons, like :jp:, :fr:, :cn:, :india:, etc. -->
 <img src="{{ site.baseurl }}/images/2021-05-03-google-translate-review-japanese.jpg" width="400" height="106" alt="Japanese" title="Japanese" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-- __Japanese__: The Weekend Editrix is, of course, my first resort here (as with so many other things).
+- :jp: __Japanese__: The Weekend Editrix is, of course, my first resort here (as with so many other things).
 Her judgement was that the Japanese translation quality ranged from "sort of ok" to "absolutely ridiculous nonsense".
 It often chooses the wrong kanji, or translates something way too literally.
 So I'm reluctant to turn this loose on my